 General Eye Clinic (GEC)

 Residents spend the majority of their first and third years in the General Eye Clinic, learning to become proficient and efficient comprehensive ophthalmologists.
 Headed by the two chief residents, the clinic is fully resident-run, with residents taking primary responsibility for the examination and management of all patients.
-The clinic also functions as the only walk-in eye emergency clinic in the city of Chicago, exposing residents to a huge breadth of medical and surgical pathology in all subspecialties.
+The clinic also functions as the only immediate care eye emergency clinic in the city of Chicago, exposing residents to a huge breadth of medical and surgical pathology in all subspecialties.
 First year residents are given graduated responsibility with oversight and mentorship by third year residents.
 The clinic is supervised by faculty members from the different clinical subspecialties, and all patients are seen and discussed with an attending ophthalmologist.

 Millennium Park Eye Center (MPEC)

 The Millennium Park Eye Center features state-of-the-art diagnostic and surgical equipment for the treatment of eye diseases.
 Residents travel to this location on subspecialty rotations during their first and second years to participate in clinics, minor OR, and surgical procedures.
 The majority of exposure to refractive surgery during residency, including LASIK and PRK, occurs at this location.